-At the landfall by the Blackdog Burn, two High Density Polyethylene (HDPE) ducts for the OEC will be installed by trenching methods between the OTJB and the offshore Kilometre Point (KP) 0.25 which will cross the Blackdog Burn, a small stream running on the beach parallel to the water line.
-The ducts will be approximately 150 m long, with the option of duct extensions of approximately 850 m in length currently being considered.
+At the landfall by the Blackdog Burn, two High Density Polyethylene (HDPE) ducts for the OEC will be installed by trenching methods between the OTJB and the offshore Kilometre Point (KP) 0.1 which will cross the Blackdog Burn, a small stream running on the beach parallel to the water line.
+The ducts will be approximately 150 m long.